Where can I get a trap?

 I live outside the Songbird Project zone.
 Are there any other groups in my local area?

 There are a number of pest-free groups operating in the Auckland Region.
-Some of our immediate neighbours are:

-Or check the directory of community groups on conservation Auckland - https://www.tiakitamakimakaurau.nz/get-involved/auckland-conservation-directory/
+check the directory of community groups on conservation Auckland - https://www.tiakitamakimakaurau.nz/get-involved/auckland-conservation-directory/

 How many pests have been caught so far?